 Eleni is one of those hidden jewels.
 She won’t be all loud and all over the place, but once you get to talk to her, you realize this girl has so much to teach you.
 I am amazed by her meekness and her kindness, yet at the same time I am fascinated by her imagination and creativity.
 One of the top fashion bloggers in Greece, she expresses her love for beauty in all its forms in every single post on Cloudline Chic Flows.
-A true music lover, which is hard to find in the fashion blogging circles, and a poet at heart, here she is, all gracious and charming having fun for a special imatiothiki, which also happened to be captured in film.
+A true music lover, which is hard to find in the fashion blogging circles, and a poet at heart, here she is, all gracious and charming having fun for imatiothiki.

 How did Cloudline Chic Flows get started?
 How did you come up with the name?